 It is a good idea to implement these changes now, to test how it can impact listings on the Google SERP once it goes live this month.
 Google Webmasters will announce once the settings go live on their Twitter account so keep your eyes peeled.
 Bear in mind, though, that these changes can take time to fully roll out across all websites globally, so you may not see an immediate change.

-Although this is not a new snippet, it is still worth mentioning.
-This tag allows webmasters to specify that they do not want any featured snippet created from any information on the page.
+Although these are not new snippets, they are still worth mentioning.
+The nosnippet tag allows webmasters to specify that they do not want any featured snippet created from any information on the page, whereas the data-nosnippet tag means the page will not appear in featured snippets (or regular snippets either).

 This new meta tag allows you to specify a maximum text-length for a featured snippet - in characters - to determine how much gets seen by a user.